Should You Translate Digital Content?

-We live in the world in which consumers are using apps of all kinds.
+We live in a world in which consumers are using apps of all kinds.
 Literally.
-From social media, through organising, notes, to finances and just about everything else you can think of.
+From social media, through organizing, notes, to finances, and just about everything else you can think of.
 Now, let me break it down for you, if you still didn’t know that: if your app is successful in your home country, chances are that it’ll be just as popular around the world!
 At least that’s what we wish for.

-To be able to reach global users, you need to localize your content to meet their cultural and language needs.
+To be able to reach global users, you need to translate digital content to meet their cultural and language needs.
 In some cases, you will require a different language version of your product.
-If you are still struggling to differentiate which language service you need for your product, check out the first part of this post titled Translation vs Localization vs Transcreation right here, because now we are going a bit deeper.
+If you are still struggling to differentiate which language service you need for your product, check out this blog post titled Translation vs Localization vs Transcreation right here because now we are going a bit deeper.

 Learning By… Looking

 Let’s take a look at the different versions of the Microsoft website – one is targeted at the US, and the other for the German market.

 The design and the layout of the website are the same at first glance.
 Try looking closer!
 The content is in fact, slightly different on each website.
 There are two significant differences:

 - The Surface Pro 4 is on sale for the US market, while the simple Surface Pro, without the price tag or sale offer, is offered on the German version of the website.

 - Notice how the products below are in a different order than in the US version.
 This is indicating that the most popular products for Germany are the Xbox and Office 365, while in the US, it’s the surface products.